Pierre de Marivaux: Film and television

-Marivaux's play The Triumph of Love (1732) was filmed in English in 2001 as The Triumph of Love, starring Mira Sorvino, Ben Kingsley, and Fiona Shaw.
+Marivaux's play The Triumph of Love (1732) was filmed in English in 2001 as Triumph of Love, starring Mira Sorvino, Ben Kingsley, and Fiona Shaw.
 It is, so far, the only one of Marivaux's plays ever to be filmed in English.
 The film received modestly favourable reviews, but was not a box office success.

 In the French film L'Esquive (2003), directed by Abdellatif Kechiche, Arab-French adolescents in a Paris suburb prepare and perform Marivaux's play Le Jeu de l'amour et du hasard.